teddy-beau/react-todo-list/README.md

 Todo list made with react :

--  Add a task
+-  Add a new task
--  Check a task
+-  Mark a task as done
 -  Remove a task